sargyri/Drop_Lev/README.md

 Welcome to the DropLev project.
 In this depository you can find the data presented in the publication ''.....'' and the machine learning algorithm that was develeoped for the prediction of surface tension of acoustically leitated droplets.

-The in-silico data were generated from the equations: r(θ) = x(θ) + R
+The in-silico data were generated from the equations [1]: r(θ) = x(θ) + R

 Where,